17. January 2020

 Gillie and Marc’s most famous images and sculptures and at the same time their trademark are “Dogman” and “Rabbitgirl” – two figures that show the deep connection between the two artists, while at the same time representing two personalities with contrasting features.
 The art of the couple pays tribute above all to the importance of the co-existence of people and animals, the splendour of the natural world and the urgent need to preserve it – but also aims to make people smile and simply be fun.

-“Dogman” and “Rabbitgirl” are now available in an exclusive version for KARE: Gangster Dog and Gangster Rabbit in black or white.
+Famous “Dogman” and “Rabbitgirl” are now available in an exclusive version for KARE: Gangster Dog and Gangster Rabbit in black or white as well as many more artworks for your home:

 In addition to their iconic Dogman & Rabbitgirl paintings & sculptures, the designer duo generate a lot of attention with their XL animal sculptures, which are constantly changing their location.
 Examples include the rhino trio “The Last Three” in Times Square and the figure of a gorilla near Fifth Avenue.
 The large, lifelike objects are made of bronze, resin, fibre glass, ceramics or stainless steel.
 Their art can be seen and admired in over 250 cities.